 source Connection string to the source Postgres instance.
 See the Postgres documentation for connection strings for the details.
-In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. dir During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
-Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb. snapshot Instead of exporting its own snapshot by calling the PostgreSQL function pg_export_snapshot() it is possible for pgcopydb to re-use an already exported snapshot. slot-name Logical replication slot name to use, default to pgcopydb.
-The slot should be created within the same transaction snapshot as the initial data copy.
-Must be using the wal2json output plugin, available with format-version 2. origin Logical replication target system needs to track the transactions that have been applied already, so that in case we get disconnected or need to resume operations we can skip already replayed transaction.
-Postgres uses a notion of an origin node name as documented in Replication Progress Tracking.
-This option allows to pick your own node name and defaults to "pgcopydb".
-Picking a different name is useful in some advanced scenarios like migrating several sources in the same target, where each source should have their own unique origin node name. startpos Logical replication target system registers progress by assigning a current LSN to theorigin node name.
-When creating an origin on the target database system, it is required to provide the current LSN from the source database system, in order to properly bootstrap pgcopydb logical decoding. verbose Increase current verbosity.
+In short both the quoted form "host=. dbname=" and the URI form postgres://user@host:5432/ n dbname are supported.

+--dir During its normal operations pgcopydb creates a lot of temporary files to track subprocesses progress.
+Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb.

+--follow When the --follow option is used then pgcopydb implements Change Data Capture as detailed in the manual page for pgcopydb follow in parallel to the main copy database steps.

+The replication slot is created using the Postgres replication protocol command CREATE_REPLICATION_SLOT, which then exports the snapshot being used in that command.

+--plugin Logical decoding output plugin to use.
+The default is test_decoding which ships with Postgres core itself, so is probably already available on your source server.

+It is possible to use wal2 json instead.
+The support for wal2 json is mostly historical in pgcopydb, it should not make a user visible difference whether you use the default test decoding or wal2 json.

+--slot-name Logical decoding slot name to use.

+--verbose Increase current verbosity.
 The default level of verbosity is INFO.
-In ascending order pgcopydb knows about the following verbosity levels: FATAL, ERROR, WARN, INFO, NOTICE, DEBUG, TRACE. debug Set current verbosity to DEBUG level. trace Set current verbosity to TRACE level.
+In ascending order pgcopydb knows about the following verbosity levels: FATAL, ERROR,

+--debug Set current verbosity to DEBUG level.
+Set current verbosity to TRACE level. --trace
---quiet

-Set current verbosity to ERROR level.
+--quiet Set current verbosity to ERROR level.